Lower Silesian dialect group

-The Lower Silesian dialect group (dolnoślōnsko gŏdka) is a dialect group of the Silesian language historically spoken in Lower Silesia and historically related regions, in southwestern Poland.
+The Lower Silesian dialect group (dolnoślōnske narzecze) is a dialect group of the Silesian language historically spoken in Lower Silesia and historically related regions, in southwestern Poland.
 It is difficult to establish if there are still speakers of this dialect group.
 A dialect of the region includes the Chwalim dialect.

 This article normalizes to Ślabikŏrzowy szrajbōnek where possible, and sometimes examples are supplemented with IPA.

 Phonology

 Lower Silesian generally shows voicing of word-final consonants before vowels and liquids, but devoicing may sometimes occur.
 It also has Mazuration with sporadic exceptions.

 Vowels

 Clear a is generally kept as a: matka, zima, ziyima, and a few instances of older a are kept: rzazać, jachać.
 Tautosyllabic aj often changes to ej, especially in the imperative of verbs: cekejcie, dej; in other words this change happens more rarely or even exceptionally: dzisiej.
 A few surnames show -e instead of -a under German influence: Dude.
 The cluster ja- often changes to je-, something once more common in all of Silesia: jermark; it is uncertain if ra- similarly changes to re-. ar may change to er: cwiérć, trefić, presować. a can shift to e sporadically, but exceptionally: hesłe; the form kazelnica arose from contamination of kazalnica and Czech kazatelnica.